-- I also handle Business Valuations for litigation support, and estate and gift taxation purposes.
+i handle Business Valuations for litigation support, and estate and gift taxation purposes.
 Like some other practitioners in this specialty, I operate on a national basis.
 100% of the field work up to and including the completion of the Business Valuation is done by telephone, fax, email and sometimes Federal Express packages.
 It is all done remotely.
 There are thus no geographic limitations.
 I’m an Associate Member of the Association of Certified Fraud Examiners, and a Forensic Accountant with a Bachelor of Science degree in Accounting from the University of Louisville.
 My detail background is down at the end of this site.

 - 99% of my cases don’t even proceed to the trial level, and I think the reason is that my work is highly unique, accurate, fair and unbiased.
 Let’s spend the rest of the time here looking at my Corporate Valuation Services.